fabiolb/fabio/docs/content/quickstart/_index.md

 	$ fabio
 	```

-	This assumes that a consul agent is running on `localhost:8500`.
+	This assumes that a Consul agent is running on `localhost:8500`.

 	If you want to run fabio within Docker look [here](/feature/docker/) for more infos.